rafi1363/rafi1363/README.md

 ### 👨‍💻 About Me

-I'm a **Full Stack Developer** with a strong passion for **Graphic Design**.
+I'm a **Developer** with a strong passion for **Graphic Design**.
 I bridge the gap between robust backend logic and clean, aesthetic frontend experiences.

 - 🔭 **Current Focus:** transitioning from the MERN ecosystem to high-performance enterprise backends using **Java SpringBoot**.
 - 🎨 **Creative Side:** I create Anime/Game GFX and explore Swiss Style design in my free time.